japan-biographical-db/jbdb.github.io/visualizations.md

 ### Connecting events

 The network as shown is based on events (see above).
-In order to gain a better understanding aboud which events are underlying the connections, you can refer to the "Connected to" list in the lower part of the overlay window.
+In order to gain a better understanding about which events are underlying the connections, you can refer to the "Connected to" list in the lower part of the overlay window.
 It shows how many persons the selected person is connected with (here, 95) and lists them with the number of events connecting them in brackets (e.g. Rai Shunsui has 22 events together with Hayashi Kenryō).
 The cross next to a person's name allos you to center the canvas view on that person.
 Clicking on a person's name, however, opens a modal window showing a table of the events underlying the connection:

 ![Vis event modal 1](../img/vis-event-modal-1.png)